Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Glimmer
       - 20
       - 1☼
       - A jumble of metallic shards and nuggets too impure for regular use, sometimes circulated as an *ad hoc* currency.
 Anytime during a rest, 10 units of glimmer can be spent to scavenge usable bits of metal.
-After doing so, roll a d6, which yields 3 bits' worth of the respective metal: (REWARDS TBD)
+After doing so, roll a d6, which yields 5 bits' worth of the respective metal: lead, copper, bronze, iron, brass, or steel.
       - \-
     * - Metal Bar
       - 1